rbjanis/Website/content/page/publications.md

 menu: main
 weight: -210
 ---

+**Janis, R.A.**, Burlingame, G.M., Svien, H., Jensen, J., & Lundgreen, R. (In press).
+Group Therapy for Mood Disorders: A Meta-Analysis. *Psychotherapy Research*.

+Carney, D. M., Castonguay, L. G., **Janis, R. A.**, Scofield, B. E., Hayes, J. A., & Locke, B. D. (In press).
+Center effects: Counseling center variables as predictors of psychotherapy outcomes. *The Counseling Psychologist*.

+Kilcullen, J.R., Castonguay, L.G., **Janis, R.A.**, Hallquist, M.N., Hayes, J.A., & Locke, B.D.
+(In press).
+Predicting future courses of psychotherapy within a grouped LASSO framework. *Psychotherapy Research*.

+Niileksela, C.R., Ghosh, A., & **Janis, R.A.** (In press).
+Dynamic Relationships among Changes in Anxiety and Depression during Counseling. *The Journal of Counseling Psychology*.

+Ghosh, A., Nileksela, C., Parham, A., & **Janis, R.** (2020).
+Investigating Factorial Invariance of the Counseling Center Assessment of Psychological Symptoms – 34 (CCAPS-34) with Military and Non-Military Students. *Measurement and Evaluation in Counseling and Development*, 1-14.

 Hayes, J.A., Petrovich, J.P., **Janis, R.A.**, Yang, Y., Castonguay, L.G., & Locke, B.D.
-(In press).
-Suicide among College Students in Psychotherapy: Individual Predictors and Latent Classes. *The Journal of Counseling Psychology.*
+(2020).
+Suicide among College Students in Psychotherapy: Individual Predictors and Latent Classes. *The Journal of Counseling Psychology, 67*(1), 104.

 Lefevor, G. T., Boyd-Rogers, C. C., Sprague, B. M., & **Janis, R. A.** (2019).
 Health Disparities between Transgender, Genderqueer, and Cisgender Individuals: An Extension of Minority Stress Theory. *Journal of Counseling Psychology, 66*(4), 385-395.